sous-chefs/homebrew/README.md

 - `:url` - Optional URL to the tap
 - `:full` - Perform a full clone rather than a shallow clone on the tap (default: false)
 - `:homebrew_path` - the path to the homebrew binary (default: '/usr/local/bin/brew')
-- `:owner` - the owner of the homebrew files (default: calculated based on existing files)
+- `:owner` - the owner of the homebrew installation (default: calculated based on existing files)

 #### Examples